TommyMason/musical-octo-engine/src/case-studies/case-study-2.md

 ---
 title: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do..'
 name: Case Study 2
-featureImage: /images/placeholder3.png
+featureImage: /images/Askews Header.png
-thumbImage: /images/placeholder2.png
+thumbImage: /images/Askews Listing Image.png
 intro: I work with both leading agencies and scale-up companies that want to create user-centric products.
 Driven by insights, research studies and the latest design methodologies.
-image1: /images/services-1.png
+image1: /images/Askews Inner 5.png
 challenge: I work with both leading agencies and scale-up companies that want to create user-centric products.
 Driven by insights, research studies and the latest design methodologies.
 problem: I work with both leading agencies and scale-up companies that want to create user-centric products.
 Driven by insights, research studies and the latest design methodologies.
-image2: /images/services-2.png
+image2: /images/Askews-Inner-6.jpeg
 process: >-
   I work with both leading agencies and scale-up companies that want to create user-centric products.
 Driven by insights, research studies and the latest design methodologies.